fieldtrip/website/workshop/natmeg/beamforming.md

 As before, we will use the head model calculated in the [dipole fitting tutorial](/workshop/natmeg/dipolefitting) and the preprocessed data from the [time-frequency analysis tutorial](/workshop/natmeg/timefrequency).

-Load the EEG head model and preprocessed data using the following cod
+Load the EEG head model and preprocessed data using the following code:

     load headmodel_eeg.mat
     load data_clean_EEG_responselocked.mat